|

 configurations, and make a hell of a lot of people happy.

-*Alternate albums---Releasing outtakes, rehearsals, embryonic takes
+*Alternate versions of albums---Releasing outtakes, rehearsals, embryonic takes

 of Beatles songs in a jumble, as has happened with every Giles